AI-generated content in American politics: Protests

-In response to the nation-wide No Kings protests in October of 2025, Donald Trump posted a video depicting himself flying a fighter jet and releasing feces on crowds of demonstrators, including Democratic influencer Harry Sisson.
+In response to the nation-wide No Kings protests in October 2025, Donald Trump posted a video depicting himself flying a fighter jet and releasing feces on crowds of demonstrators, including Democratic influencer Harry Sisson.

 Foreign interference

 Officials from the ODNI and FBI have stated that Russia, Iran, and China used generative artificial intelligence tools to create fake and divisive text, photos, video, and audio content to foster anti-Americanism and engage in covert influence campaigns.
 The use of artificial intelligence was described as an accelerant rather than a revolutionary change to influence efforts.
 Regulation of AI with regard to elections was unlikely to see a resolution for most of the 2024 United States general election season.

 Disasters and wars

 In the aftermath of Hurricane Helene in the United States, members of the Republican Party circulated an AI-generated image of a young girl holding a puppy in a flood, and used it as evidence of the failure of President Joe Biden to respond to the disaster.
 Some, like Trump supporter Amy Kremer, shared the image on social media but acknowledged that it was not genuine.